GrKoR/esphome_aux_ac_component/README-EN.md

 All sources are located [in advanced example folder](https://github.com/GrKoR/esphome_aux_ac_component/tree/master/examples/advanced).

 This time we'll configure two relative identical air conditioners with `aux_ac` custom component.<br />
 Let's imagine we have ACs in a kitchen and in a living room.
-All ACs are the same brand and can be controlled by `aux_ac`.
-(These air conditioners may not be the same brand.
-The main thing is that they are compatible with aux_ac.)<br />
+Air conditioners can be of the same brand or different brands - the main thing is that they are compatible with `aux_ac` and can be controlled using `aux_ac`.<br />
 Because we are lazy, we'll define all common configuration parts for two air conditioners in one `ac_common.yaml` file.<br />
 All specific parts of configuration are located in the `ac_kitchen.yaml` and `ac_livingroom.yaml`.
 Here we set `devicename` and `upper_devicename` for correct sensors and component naming.
 And here we specify the correct IP address of the device from `secrets.yaml`.<br />
 **Don't forget** to specify `wifi_ip_kitchen`, `wifi_ota_ip_kitchen`, `wifi_ip_livingroom` and `wifi_ota_ip_livingroom` in the `secrets.yaml` along with the other sensitive information, such as passwords, tokens etc.